Happy relationships all depend on how happy you are with yourself. So how happy are you?

-If you feel like you're on a constant quest for inner bliss, you might be asking yourself: if there was one secret to being happy in your relationship or marriage, workplace, home life and family wouldn't you have learned it by now?
+If you feel like you're on a constant quest for inner bliss, you might be asking yourself: If there was one secret on how to be happy in your relationship or marriage, workplace, home life and family wouldn't you have learned it by now?

 Are you constantly searching, asking people who seem happy, reading articles and watching videos on how to be happy?
 If so, you're certainly not alone.
 Online search engines get millions of people asking this question, and the internet is full of promises that this strategy or that formula will deliver you to a place of lasting happiness.
 Yet, many miss the main point: they never even touch on the fact that the real key to happiness with others is happiness with yourself.

 If you haven't noticed or been here yourself (most of us have), an insecure person's need for constant approval is exhausting.
 Those who are happy and love themselves don't hang around with that kind of negative energy.
 Since we can't change other people, lead by example and others will follow in your footsteps, becoming good role models themselves.
 Read on to learn the five tips that will help you become happier with yourself.

 Forgive yourself for anything and everything you think you caused that was bad in your or someone else's life.
 You can't go back for a do-over, so learn the lesson and move forward, promising to better handle any similar situation that may arise.
 Now you're freed up to relax more and have greater peace of mind without beating yourself up over guilt and resentment.

 2. Understand That You Are Complete